mcneel/compute.rhino3d.appserver/README.md

 ```
 git push heroku master
 ```
-7. Finally, open the application:
+7. Finally, open the application.
+You should see your browser write some json formated information about the definitions.
 ```bash
 heroku open
 ```
+8. Check out the example at https://myappname.herokuapp.com/example/
-8. Navigate in a browser to your [Heroku dashboard](https://dashboard.heroku.com/).
+9. Navigate in a browser to your [Heroku dashboard](https://dashboard.heroku.com/).
 There you should see your new application.
 Click on your application name view it.
 You can view the logs by clicking on the `More` button and selecting `View logs`.

 ### 2. TODO - Testing this app locally along side a running Compute server
 <!--